 It can be difficult to determine if a therapy change is due to the PDL or to a clinical intervention by the provider; therefore, it is difficult to substantiate any conclusions regarding the impact of the PDL on medical and laboratory utilization and expenditures.
 In an attempt to isolate beneficiaries who experienced a therapy change due to the PDL, the study group was restricted to those beneficiaries who had a denied non-preferred claim before the therapy change.
-For SFY 2020, no therapeutic drug category had a large enough sample size within the study group to perform a statically valid analysis to examine the PDL impact on medical and laboratory services; therefore, no statistically significant conclusions could be drawn.
+For SFY 2021, no therapeutic drug category had a large enough sample size within the study group to perform a statically valid analysis to examine the PDL impact on medical and laboratory services; therefore, no statistically significant conclusions could be drawn.

-Assumptions, Exclusions and Limitations of Analysis
+Assumptions, Exclusions, and Limitations of Analysis

-- This analysis was based on outpatient pharmacy claims and medical claims data with dates of service from July 1, 2019 through June 30, 2020 available at the time of the analysis. - Although rebates are collected for third party liability (TPL) claims, Myers and Stauffer excluded these claims because the Division is not the primary payer of these claims and the PDL and PA edits are bypassed during claims processing. - 340B claims and Title XXI Children's Health Insurance Program (CHIP) claims were excluded from the analysis because these claims are not eligible for rebates. - Compound drug claims were excluded from the analysis because the header paid amount is split evenly across the line items and the paid amount per NDC cannot be accurately determined from the data.
-Compound drug claims represent a small number of claims, therefore, the impact on the results of this analysis would be minimal. - Claims identified as outliers and determined to have been submitted with an unreasonable number of units were excluded from the analysis. - To estimate federal rebates, Myers and Stauffer utilized the federal unit rebate amount (URA) assigned to each NDC.
-In cases where the Centers for Medicare and Medicaid Services (CMS) URA unit and the NCPDP billing unit were not equal, a rebate unit conversion was applied.
-A comprehensive list of rebate unit conversions was not able to be provided to Myers and Stauffer, therefore, not all unit rebate conversions may have been identified.
-Myers and Stauffer reviewed rebate amounts for reasonableness and performed a manual conversion for those NDCs that were identified during the review. - To estimate the federal and state shares, Myers and Stauffer calculated a weighted federal medical assistance percentage (FMAP) of 67.06 percent utilizing the two associated FMAPs for the study period.
-It was assumed that administrative costs related to operation of the PDL and PA Programs were likely categorized as administrative expenses subject to a FMAP of 50 percent. - The estimated state share of savings did not account for the Affordable Care Act (ACA) offset of rebates. - For purposes of the PDL and PA savings estimates, Myers and Stauffer calculated savings throughout the study period as long as the beneficiary remained eligible.
-Medication therapy compliance was assumed for maintenance medications and may have resulted in an overestimate of savings, particularly for beneficiaries who did not receive a subsequent paid claim after the initial non-preferred denial. - Market shift savings estimates did not account for beneficiaries receiving concurrent preferred and non-preferred medications within the same therapeutic drug category and may have resulted in a potential overestimation of savings.
+- This analysis was based on outpatient pharmacy claims and medical claims data with dates of service from July 1, 2020 through June 30, 2021 available at the time of the analysis. - Although rebates are collected for third-party liability claims, Myers and Stauffer excluded these claims because the Division is not the primary payer of these claims, and the PDL and PA edits are bypassed during claims processing. - 340B claims and Title XXI Children's Health Insurance Program claims were excluded from the analysis because these claims are not eligible for rebates. - Compound drug claims were excluded from the analysis because the header paid amount is split evenly across the line items, and the paid amount per National Drug Code (NDC) cannot be accurately determined from the data.
+Compound drug claims represent a small number of claims; therefore, the impact on the results of this analysis would be minimal. - Claims identified as outliers and determined to have been submitted with an unreasonable number of units were excluded from the analysis. - To estimate federal rebates, Myers and Stauffer utilized the federal unit rebate amount (URA) assigned to each NDC.
+In cases where the Centers for Medicare & Medicaid Services URA unit and the National Council for Prescription Drug Programs (NCPDP) billing unit were not equal, a rebate unit conversion was applied.
+A comprehensive list of rebate unit conversions was not able to be provided to Myers and Stauffer; therefore, not all unit rebate conversions may have been identified.
+Myers and Stauffer reviewed rebate amounts for reasonableness and performed a manual conversion for those NDCs that were identified during the review. - To estimate the federal and state shares, Myers and Stauffer calculated a weighted FMAP of 73.51 percent utilizing the two associated FMAPs for the study period.
+It was assumed that administrative costs related to operation of the PDL and PA programs were likely categorized as administrative expenses subject to a FMAP of 50 percent. - The estimated state share of savings did not account for the Affordable Care Act offset of rebates. - For purposes of the PDL and PA savings estimates, Myers and Stauffer calculated savings throughout the study period as long as the beneficiary remained eligible.
+Medication therapy compliance was assumed for maintenance medications and may have resulted in an overestimate of savings, particularly for beneficiaries who did not receive a subsequent paid claim after the initial non-preferred denial.